DS-100/DS-100.github.io/sp17/syllabus.md

 {% include syllabus_entry dates=dates %}

-### Loss Functions and Generalized Linear Models [Yu]
+### Least Squares Regression and Hypothesis Testing [Yu]
-This lecture extends the earlier discussion on least squares regression to categorical data and introduce the gradient descent algorithm.
+In this lecture dives into the details of least squares regression through the lens of empirical risk minimization while discussing some of the key modeling assumptions.

 {% include syllabus_entry end=true %}

 {% include syllabus_entry dates=dates %}

-### Feature Engineering and the Bias Variance Trade-off [Gonzalez and Nolan]
+### Feature Engineering, Over-fitting, and Cross Validation [Gonzalez]
 This lecture explores how simple linear techniques can be used to address complex non-linear relationships on a wide range of data types.
-This will bring us to a fundamental challenging in learning and statistical inference (the bias-variance trade-off)
+We will address a key challenge in machine learning -- over-fitting and discuss how cross-validation can be used to address over-fitting.
 {% include syllabus_entry end=true %}

 {% include syllabus_entry dates=dates %}

-### Regularization and Cross Validation [Gonzalez and Nolan]
+### Regularization and the Bias Variance tradeoff [Gonzalez]

-This lecture will continue our discussion on the bias variance trade-off by introducing the concept of regularization.
-We then introduce cross validation as a mechanism to optimize the trade-off between bias and variance.
+In this lecture will continue our exploration of over-fitting and derive the fundamental bias variance tradeoff for the least squares model.
+We will then introduce the concept of regularization and empirical risk minimization.

 {% include syllabus_entry end=true %}

 {% include syllabus_entry dates=dates %}
 ### Spring Break
 {% include syllabus_entry end=true %}

 {% include syllabus_entry dates=dates %}
 ### Spring Break
 {% include syllabus_entry end=true %}

 {% include syllabus_entry dates=dates %}
-### Classification and Regression Trees [Nolan and Yu]

-This lecture introduces an alternative approach to feature engineering using classification and regression trees (CART).
+### Generalized Linear Model and Loss Functions [Gonzalez]

+This lecture extends the earlier discussion on least squares regression to categorical data and introduce the gradient descent algorithm.

+#### Homework 5 Due

 #### Homework 6 Released

-#### Homework 5 Due
 {% include syllabus_entry end=true %}

 {% include syllabus_entry dates=dates %}
-### Non-Parametric Models [Gonzalez]
+### Generalized Linear Model and Loss Functions [Gonzalez]

-This lecture introduces non-parametric modeling techniques and discusses k-nearest neighbor and kernel regression.
+We continue our earlier discussion on Generalized linear models.

+{% include syllabus_entry end=true %}

+{% include syllabus_entry dates=dates %}
+### Classification and Regression Trees [Nolan]

+This lecture introduces an alternative approach to feature engineering using classification and regression trees (CART).

 {% include syllabus_entry end=true %}

 {% include syllabus_entry dates=dates %}

 ### Dimensionality Reduction [Gonzalez]

 This lecture introduces the Singular Value Decomposition algorithm for dimensionality reduction.